How I Cope with Migraines

 products that help with migraines

 Freedom Formulations “Rowdy” pre-workout - Most likely not something a doctor would suggest, but this has surprisingly been the biggest game-changer for me.
 My boyfriend is all about working out and goes to the gym daily; I had never even heard of pre-workout until he told me about it.
 This is the one he uses, and it is definitely one of the more “intense” pre-workout powders available on the market.
-I am almost hesitant to talk about it here, but it really is the one thing that has helped me the most.
-I only use about 1/3 of a scoop - NEVER more than 1/2 a scoop and mix it with water, then drink it when I feel a bad migraine coming on.
-I do not feel the tingles or a racing heart that you sometimes get with pre-workout, but I suggest starting very, very small and slowly working up to the 1/2 a scoop.
+I am hesitant to talk about it here because it is so intense, but it really is the one thing that has helped me the most.
+I only use about 1/3 of a scoop - NEVER more than 1/2 a scoop and mix it with water, then drink it right when I feel a bad migraine coming on.
+This is meant to be taken before a workout, but I never feel like working out when I feel a migraine on, so if anything, I’ll go for a short walk and that works for me.
+I do not feel the tingles or a racing heart that you sometimes get with pre-workout, but I suggest starting very, very small and slowly working up to the 1/3 scoop.
 And please consult your doctor first!

 Pinch of salt - Another little trick I use.
 Sometimes my electrolyte balance gets thrown off, and a pinch of salt (I don’t mix with water but you can) helps regulate me and prevents a headache from turning into a migraine.